 Soprano Martha Elliott has enjoyed a varied career of performing, teaching and writing.
 Known for her clear voice, impeccable musicianship and dynamic stage presence, she has sung repertoire from the Baroque to the contemporary avant-garde.
 Her research interests range from historical performance practice to menopause to mindfulness.

 Thanks so much for visiting my web site.
-I’m ever so grateful to my friend James for helping me redesign and migrate all the data.
-My new book So You Want to Sing Early Music is also available from the publisher and online.
+I’m excited to announce that Singing in Style has been translated into Spanish and is now available.
+My more recent book So You Want to Sing Early Music is also available from the publisher and online.
 See the news page for more information on where to get both books.
 Information from the Singing Through Menopause Survey is now available on the writing page, including the poster paper from the NATS Chicago conference and the full article from the January 2017 issue of the Journal of Singing.